 Metadata Management vs. Master Data Management

-Metadata and master data might sound like similar terms, but the difference is very important.
+Metadata management and master data management might sound like similar terms, but the difference is very important.
 Both are essential to virtually any enterprise.
 To understand why, you’ll need to understand a few things about both categories of data.

 Metadata refers to “data about data.”
 It describes where the information resides, how it is structured, and what kind of information it contains.
 Some people liken it to the card catalog in a library, which tells you where a book is located, who wrote it, and what subject matter is covered.
 Metadata is like a detailed roadmap to your data, with lots of accompanying annotations.